 Since his “retirement” in late 2013, Chuck has concentrated on writing projects.
 During the 2013-2014 academic year, he was the Cadbury Research Scholar at Pendle Hill, a Quaker study center in Pennsylvania.
 Two pioneering books of Quaker history came out of that year, “Angels of Progress” and “Remaking Friends,” which told the long-forgotten story of Progressive Friends, the vanguard of modernist Quakerism.
 As of autumn 2014, he had published four more books, and was at work on more.

-In the spring of 2013, Chuck joined with many other Carolinians in the “Moral Monday” protests of restrictive and oppressive legislation passed by a new state government, aimed at the poor, minority voters, and favoring the wealthy.
+In the spring of 2013, Chuck joined with many other Carolinians in the “Moral Monday” protests of restrictive and oppressive legislation passed by a new state government, and at the poor, minority voters, and favoring the wealthy.
 As part of this campaign, he was arrested in July 2013 as part of a peaceful protest of new voter suppression laws at the NC state legislature.
 It was his sixth arrest, and was a lived parallel to the beginning of his activist “career” almost 50 years earlier.
 The charges were finally dismissed in October 2014.

 - White Reflections on Black Power.
 1967, Eerdmans Publishing Co., 118 pages.
 (Out of print)

 - Uncertain Resurrection: The Poor Peoples Washington Campaign.
 1969, Eerdmans Publishing Co., 142 pages.
 (Out of print)